martyboggs/threejs-world/_posts/2017-01-05-eliminating-errors.md

 ---
 layout: post
-title: Eliminate Errors in three.js
+title: Eliminatings Errors&#58; What in the World is an OES_texture_float?
 description: Let's solve some common errors you might come across in three.js.
 example: ex6
 author: Marty Boggs